 Executive Summary & Guaranteed Budget Range

 So we have a chat, see your space, explain/share/discuss our process and why it’s awesome (after all, over 80% of our business is repeat or referral) – what comes next?
 We’ll write an Executive Summary (E.S.), which is an overview of the project.
 Included in that is what we call a Guaranteed Budget Range, or G.B.R. for short.
 This is how you know there won’t be pricing surprises later on.
-We start Phase 1 with a 3% deposit (credited to the project) of the low end of the G.B.R.
-When we get to the end of Phase 1, if we can’t deliver on the G.B.R., we’ll give you the 3% back.
+We start Phase 1 with a $5,000 deposit, which is credited to the project.
+When we get to the end of Phase 1, if we can’t deliver on the G.B.R., we’ll give you the deposit back.
 Simple as that.

 CONGRATULATIONS – we’re on our way.
 Here’s where the fun really starts.